 - logistics Print a summary of all your stockpiles, their logistics configuration, and the number of items that are designated (or can be designated) by each of the logistics processors. - logistics now Designate items in monitored stockpiles according to the current configuration.
 This works regardless of whether logistics is currently enabled. - logistics add melt Register the currently selected stockpile for automelting.
 Meltable items that are brought to this stockpile will be designated for melting. - logistics add melt trade -s goblinite Register the stockpile(s) named "goblinite" for automatic melting and automatic trading.
 Items will be marked for melting, but any items still in the stockpile when a caravan shows up will be brought to the trade depot for trading. - logistics clear Unregisters the currently selected stockpile from any monitoring.
-Any currently designated items will remain designated. - logistics clear -s 12,15,goblinite Unregisters the stockpiles with stockpile numbers 12 and 15, along with any stockpiles named "goblinite", from any monitoring.

-logistics clear all Unregister all stockpiles from any monitoring.
+Any currently designated items will remain designated. - logistics clear -s 12,15,goblinite Unregisters the stockpiles with stockpile numbers 12 and 15, along with any stockpiles named "goblinite", from any monitoring. - logistics clear all Unregister all stockpiles from any monitoring.

--s, --stockpile <name or number>[, <name or number>...]
+- -s, --stockpile <name or number>[, <name or number>...]
 Causes the command to act upon stockpiles with the given names or numbers instead of the stockpile that is currently selected in the UI.
-Note that the numbers are the stockpile numbers, not the building ids.
+Note that the numbers are the stockpile numbers, not the building ids. - -m, --melt-masterworks If specified with a logistics add melt command, will configure the stockpile to allow melting of masterworks.
+By default, masterworks are not marked for melting, even if they are in an automelt stockpile.